L0ine/L0ine/README.md

 **💻 VibeCoder from Germany 🇩🇪**

-*Passionate developer who loves creating cool stuff and vibing to good music*
+*Dude who loves creating cool stuff and vibing to good music*
 *I use Arch btw*

 🔥 Working on: random projects